 The jewelry crafted during this time period reflects the unprecedented prosperity of the time.
 A rising wealthy middle class ensured there was an active base of clientele for jewelry creations, while advances in machinery made jewelry easier to create and less expensive than ever before.
 Thus, Victorian jewelry often had a “stamped,” machine-made look, bringing consistency to the large, ornate designs that dominated the period.

 Because the Victorian age spanned over six decades, naturally fashions also changed within that period.
 Therefore, Victorian jewelry is often divided into three distinct periods: the Romantic, the High Victorian, and the Late Victorian.

 The Romantic Period is so named because the jewelry from this period reflects the affection between the Queen and her husband, Prince Albert.
-It tends to be ornate, romantic and playful, incorporating flowers, hearts, animals and bows.
+Whether it’s an antique necklace or a brooch from this period, the jewelry tends to be ornate, romantic and playful, incorporating flowers, hearts, animals and bows.
 Seed pearls, turquoise and coral were often utilized as accents, along with rubies, emeralds, amethysts and garnets.